 Leah, thank you so much for taking the time out of your super busy day to answer my questions!

-If you are struggling with figuring out how to up your Pinterest game, I highly recommend reaching out to Leah to see if you can work with her.
-This is not a sponsored post nor am I an affiliate — I just want to provide you with inspiration and potentially a resource so that you can focus on the writing if like me, graphics are not your forte.
+Bloggers, if you are struggling with figuring out how to up your Pinterest game, I highly recommend reaching out to Leah to see if you can work with her.
+This is not a sponsored post nor am I an affilate — I just want to provide you with inspiration and potentially a resource so that you can focus on the writing if like me, graphics are not your forte.